 The School’s Winter Doctoral Conference is a meeting point for students and faculty working in diverse areas.
 It is an opportunity to get acquainted with other people’s work and for first year students to get a taste of advanced doctoral research.
 The conference aims to provide a safe, academically useful environment that nurtures the development of PhD students in terms of creating research papers and making presentations at professional seminars and conferences.

 Normally, two prizes worth £250 each are awarded to the papers considered to be the most outstanding.
-At the 2015 conference, the prize-winning papers were Incentives in Firms: Disentangling Direct & Strategic Effects by Francisco Brahm and Institutional Reincarnation: "The Impossible Project" of Reviving Analog Instant Photography, 2008-2014 by Christian Hampel.
+At the 2019 conference, the prize-winning papers were “Shared Identity, Says Who?
+How Diverse Organisations Interact in Entrepreneurial Ecosystems” by Shi Tang and “Dynamism versus Persistence in the Resource Allocation of Multi-Business Firms” by Niklas Lindlbauer.

-Teaching and assessment form an integral part of academic life, and you'll need to learn and develop these skills as part of your PhD.
-PhD students provide vital assistance for our taught and executive education programmes in a variety of roles.
-These vary considerably from group to group and can include organising and running tutorials or review sessions, supervising undergraduates or student projects or co-teaching part of a course with a faculty member.
+Teaching and assessment form an integral part of academic life, and you’ll need to learn and develop these skills as part of your PhD.
+PhD students provide vital assistance for our taught and executive education programmes (undergraduate, MBA, research MPhils, Executive MBA, Executive Education, professional practice masters).
+Within the University of Cambridge system PhDs may teach undergraduates, take undergraduate supervisions, run masters tutorials or review sessions, supervise masters student projects or co-teach part of a course with a member of faculty.

-The CJBS Certificate of Teaching Proficiency includes teaching workshop(s), voice training, observation and reflection, as well as teaching assistance and co-teaching with faculty.
+The CJBS Certificate of Teaching Proficiency includes a teaching workshop, presence, voice & delivery training, observation and reflection, presentation at ‘teaching lunches’ as well as teaching assistance and co-teaching with faculty.
 Whilst the certificate is voluntary, we strongly recommend that you register for this.
 The majority of observation and teaching assignments will be in core courses relevant to your own discipline on the MBA, Executive MBA and Master of Finance (MFin) programmes.

 Numerous high-quality research seminars and speaker events take place at the School each week.
 These are organised by the various special interest groups, research centres and subject groups, and include talks by both business leaders and academics.